 Edit the url and click on “Go” at the bottom of the page to save changes again.

 Once you have updated these url’s to match with your website path, everything should be back up and running!
-If your Homepage post show up fine, but all your pages are broken, go in and update your Permalinks to get everything working again.
+If your Homepage post shows up fine, but all your pages are broken, go in and update your Permalinks to get everything working again.